 EPH Students need to complete the application under the guidance of their placement supervisor.
 The ethics application must be appropriately filled in with sufficient detail.
 All supporting documentation must be included such as information sheets, interview questions, invitation letters and consent forms.
-Information sheet and consent form templates can be found in the box to the right.
+Information sheet and consent form templates can be found in the downloads box.
 The application must be written to an appropriate standard of English.

 The supervisor will sign off the application once they are satisfied that the forms are appropriately completed.
-Application forms and supporting documents need to be submitted via the supervisor to the Ethics Administrator, Charlotte Claxton on firstname.lastname@example.org.
+Application forms and supporting documents need to be submitted via the supervisor to the Ethics Administrator on email@example.com.

 You do not have ethical approval for your project until you have received an approval letter from firstname.lastname@example.org.

-There are some additional resources under the useful information box on the right which are provided to help you consider some of the ethical and safety issues raised with some common research methods.
+There are some additional resources under the useful information box which are provided to help you consider some of the ethical and safety issues raised with some common research methods.